 followed when promotion to La Segunda was achieved following a second place

-finish and victory over Athletic B, Burgos CF & Zamora.
+finish and victory over Athletic B, Burgos CF & Zamora in the play-offs.
 History repeated

 itself in 2003-04 when Algeciras finished bottom of La Segunda, 16 points shy of